-If your employer set up a cafeteria (or section 125) plan, your payroll contributions will be taken out pre-tax.
+If your employer sets up a cafeteria (or section 125) plan, your payroll contributions will be taken out pre-tax.

 Step 2 – Know The Deductibles

 Deductibles typically run calendar year and re-set annually.
-There are some employers who have deductibles which run plan year and re-set when your plan renews.
-You should ask your Human Resource department about yours.
+There are some employers who have deductibles that run plan year and re-set when your plan renews.
+You should ask your Human Resources department about yours.

-If you’re insuring your family as well as yourself, you’ll want to know if you plan has an embedded or aggregate deductible.
+If you’re insuring your family as well as yourself, you’ll want to know if your plan has an embedded or aggregate deductible.

 An embedded deductible is better as it protects single members inside of the family.
 It means that if one member of the family hits their single deductible, they are then covered.
 At least two members need to make up the family deductible before the entire family is covered.

 An aggregate deductible means that the entire family deductible must be met before even one member is covered.

 Let’s say you’re on a plan with a $1,350 (single) / $2,700 (family) deductible, 0% coinsurance & $1,350 (single) / $2,700 (family) Maximum Out Of Pocket (MOOP).
 I’ll explain coinsurance in a bit.